tjde/Market/README.md

 ##### R. Agile Method Implementation
 Discuss how Agile methodology is being implemented in your project.

+Feature development was split into sprints running for a number of days, allocated between the two team members.
+Each feature was also tagged on importance.
+Please see screenshot above under project timeline.

 ##### S. Source Control
 Provide an overview and description of your Source control process.